- Called to Bar:

 - MA (Cantab) (Law) First Class, BCL (Oxon) First Class, (Princess Royal Scholar, Inner Temple)

-Iain is ranked as a leading junior in the Civil Liberties & Human Rights area by both of the leading independent directories.
-Chambers UK 2013, reports that “his drafts are better than a polished production from many a more experienced barrister” and previously he was acclaimed as “stunningly good for one of his level of call”.
+Iain is ranked as a leading junior in the Civil Liberties & Human Rights area by both of the leading independent directories Legal 500 2013 and Chambers UK 2014.
+The latter reports that “He is very diligent, very hard-working, and very precise.” … “He covers things comprehensively but concisely and has a good feel for the strengths of a claim."
+Previously it has been said of Iain that “his drafts are better than a polished production from many a more experienced barrister” and he was acclaimed as “stunningly good for one of his level of call”.
 In Legal 500 2012, Iain is regarded as “a real asset to any legal team”.

 Public Law and Human Rights

 Iain has developed a wide-ranging public law and human rights practice, building upon his substantial academic involvement in this area.
 He advises and acts in areas including police powers, local government, education, prisoners’ rights, public procurement, social security and community care, commercial judicial review and environmental law.

 Iain has extensive experience of representing both claimants and defendants in the Administrative Court.
 Notable cases (in addition to those featured in other sections below) include:

 - R (Nash) v Barnet LBC EWHC 1067 (Admin)